Art, brain and human nature: what can we know about ourselves?

 What is the mind?
-This fundamental question remains unanswered in both philosophy and science.
+This fundamental question remains unanswered in philosophy and science.
 Is the mind part of the body or is it something separate from it?
 Are the brain and the mind the same thing?
 Can the mind be disembodied into an algorithm and then realized in a machine?
-If the brain is the key to mind and consciousness, how much do we actually know about the brain and what does it have to do with “the self“?
+If the brain is the key to mind and consciousness, how much do we actually know about the brain and what does it have to do with "the self"?
 Why does art matter?
 Why do we tell stories?
 What is the relationship between art and science?
 Is configuring the mind a feminist issue?
-Why are these questions urgent at this particular moment in the culture?
-These are some of the issues that will be debated by novelist and essayist Siri Hustvedt, neuroscientist Vittorio Gallese, and philosopher Gert Scobel.
+And: Why are all these questions urgent at this particular moment in culture?
+Nothing less than these fundamental issues will be debated by novelist and essayist Siri Hustvedt, neuroscientist Vittorio Gallese, and philosopher and moderator Gert Scobel.

 Vittorio Gallese is professor of psychobiology at the University of Parma, Italy, and professor in experimental aesthetics at the University of London, UK.
 Since 2015 he has been Einstein Visiting Fellow at the Berlin School of Mind and Brain, where he set up a research group with a multidisciplinary approach to the development of identity, focusing on self, intersubjectivity, social cognition and their neural bases.
 The project’s general theme is the development of socio-cultural identity.
 Gallese is one of the discoverers of “mirror neurons”.
 He received numerous renowned prices and awards.